 3.2.
 Effects of grazing on silicon induction

 First, we tested how vole density manipulations affected leaf silicon concentrations in D. caespitosa during the induction phase.
 We performed a linear mixed effects model (LMM) on the response variable ‘silicon concentration’, where a ‘pair/plot/month’ random structure was specified to account for the nested design of our experiment.
 We predicted that the strongest treatment effects on silicon concentration would occur from early summer onwards, and accounted for this in our models by including ‘period’ as a second fixed effect (winter/spring: 24/09/09 – 04/04/10; summer/autumn: 11/06/10 – 16/11/10) and the interaction term ‘treatment*period’.
 Second, we tested how vole density manipulations during spring of the induction phase affected silicon concentrations during the subsequent vole response phase.
 Because voles are expected to be most nutritionally limited as they are preparing to enter spring reproduction (Ergon et al. 2004; Speakman et al. 2003), we focused on silicon concentrations in D. caespitosa in February and March 2011.
 We performed LMM with ‘treatment’ and ‘month’ included as fixed effect, with a nested ‘pair/plot’ random structure.
 For both analyses, we compared model performance between those including ‘treatment’ as a categorical variable (control vs. removal) and those including vole densities during spring of the induction phase as a continuous variable (estimated as densities on 22 April 2010; see above), using AICc.
-In both cases, models including ‘treatment’ performed better.
+In both cases, models including ‘treatment’ performed better (see Table S2).

 Third, we tested whether vole density manipulations affected leaf carbon-nitrogen ratios (C:N) using a LMM with ‘treatment’ as fixed effect and a nested ‘pair/plot’ random structure.
 We added ‘month’ as a non-nested random effect since visualisation of real C:N data revealed apparent similar monthly variation across pairs and plots (see Figure 2G-I).
 Since we had no a priori expectations of how nitrogen might respond to grazing, and how this might be influenced by season, analyses were performed separately for the induction (24/09/09 – 16/11/10) and response phase (14/01/11 - 26/06/11).
 Response variables were log-transformed prior analyses in cases where the assumption of normality of residuals was not met.